Ty France Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.74 team ERA ranks fourth across all MLB pitching staffs.
+- The Yankees have the third-ranked team ERA across all league pitching staffs (3.70).

-- Yankees pitchers combine to give up 79 total home runs at a clip of 1.1 per game (to rank 15th in baseball).
+- Yankees pitchers combine to rank 14th in baseball in home runs allowed (79 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.